turbot/terraform-provider-turbot/website/docs/r/folder.html.markdown

 # turbot_folder

 The `Turbot Folder` resource adds support for folders.
-Turbot folders define a top level hierarchy to arrange resources and their policies.
+Turbot Guardrails folders define a top level hierarchy to arrange resources and their policies.

 ## Example Usage